cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 The new design of the higher-capacity 4 L/s plantita appears to be more cost-effective than building 4 individual 1 L/s plants.
 However, the design difficulties and ease of fabrication should be taken into account.

+tube settler - length
+base geometry - 3 valleys
+inlet manifold, diffusers, jet reverser

+cost

 One important component of the sedimentation tank design that we did not consider is the the floc hopper.
 Future work should be done to find the optimal location for the floc hopper within the sedimentation tank and figure out the dimensions.

 ## References